Carreau/phd-dissertation/parts/part3.rst

     between the probe and actin bead decrease, while the distance slightly decrease.
 During the retraction part (Blue) the force decrease, reaches negative value while the bead return to its initial position.
 Shown data is a subsample of around 1 every 1000 points of acquired data.
+Shaded region represent area where the two polystyrene bead would interpenetrate.

 Repetitive indent